tomasz-pawlak/Web_Quiz_Engine/README.md

-# Web_Quiz_Engine_REST
+# Recipes Rest App
-Restful Api cinema room - JetBrains Academy Project.
+Restful Web Quiz - JetBrains Academy Project.

 ## About
-Application that stores all recipes in one place.
-Multi-user web service with Spring Boot that allows storing, retrieving, updating, and deleting recipes.
+Quiz type web application project.
+The project uses the HTTP protocol (requests and responses) to communicate with the user.
+The user has the function of registering on the website.
+A registered user can add new questions (which are saved in the database), as well as answer questions from all other users.
+All successive solutions are saved in the database.

 ## Tech
 - Java